Six of the Best Places to Ski Near Melbourne in 2021

 Victorian ski resorts are busy preparing for a new, COVID-safe season and the snowfields are the perfect place to escape with kids for the winter school holidays.

-The snow season generally runs from June to the first week of October, and Victorians are pretty spoilt when it comes to snowy winter activities, with some of the best mountain resorts that are not very far away.
+The snow season generally runs from June to the first week of October, and Victorians are spoilt for choice when it comes to snowy winter activities with some of the best mountain resorts that are not very far away.

 There and back again in a day from Melbourne is a real drawcard - no wonder Lake Mountain is a popular spot for families!
 The pretty drive there helps too.

 Get your skis on 10 runs over 37 kilometres (7 toboggan runs if your kiddos prefer) or even borrow a snowmobile if hurtling down snowy mountains on your own two feet just isn’t enough adrenaline for you.
 There are quite a few child-friendly gentler runs, so it's a good spot for newbies.
 Lessons are available, and so is wine when it’s finally aprés ski time!

 Get the Lake Mountain Snow Report.

 A little further afield, Mt Buller has ski runs for little ones (Bourke Street) and big ones (Chamois) and everything in between with a dedicated snow grooming team to maintain their condition.
 If enjoying a lift ride is your thing, then Mt Buller is your place – they have the largest network in Victoria, with a variety of options on offer.

 The resort features three Terrain Parks designed for all skill levels and plenty of snow play fun to keep kids happy all winter long.
 The kids can (literally) chill out in one of two toboggan parks, complete with their own snowmaking machines, while you treat yourself facial in the Breathtaker on High Alpine Spa Retreat, Australia’s highest day spa.
 As far as accommodation goes, there are budget options for the wallet-conscious, or you can splash out and stay on the mountain in style.